enderphan94/Detect-Malicious-Files---Ruby/Readme.md

 $ ruby reiker.rb -D /home/ender/webstie -t php -d 10

-*it means it will scan for the file modified 10 days ago*
+*it means it will scan for the files modified 10 days ago*